 Amber Freed, founder of SLC6A1 Connect, provides messages of hope in our first Voices For Epilepsy interview and encourages everyone not to give up.
 In addition, she gives tips to parents who find that their child has epilepsy.
 Watch, listen and appreciate the incredible efforts Amber has gone through to energize families and the research community.

-The One More Step Challenge: Are you able to take one extra step to do something you haven’t done before, with the necessary guardrails in place?
+The One More Step Challenge: Are you able to take one extra step to do something you haven’t done before, with the necessary safety measures in place?

-Celebrate our global community of virtual shipmates who will take their own steps on a personal voyage towards living a fuller life.
+Celebrate our global community of Virtual Shipmates who joined the One More Step Challenges on a personal voyage towards living a fuller life.